 Dianna Cohen: I don't think what he's saying has anything to do with the market.
 It's just a gesture.
 Yeah.

 Lauren Kuby: --a gesture.
-But supermarkets collect recycled [INAUDIBLE] plastic bags.
+But supermarkets collect recycled — they collect single-use plastic bags.

 Audience: Well they've changed it.
-They take all plastic [INAUDIBLE].
+They take all plastic sheet goods now.
 That was part of the deal they made.

 Lauren Kuby: Are you talking about a particular grocery chain, though?